SOFTWARE-CLINIC/featurebook/README.md

 [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)) or some other [Agile methodology](https://en.wikipedia.org/wiki/Agile_software_development) in day-to-day business.
 Believe it or not but that's the matter of fact.
-Doing just daily meetings at 9 or 10 a.m. doesn't really mean that you're in the Agile mode!
+Doing just daily meetings at 9 or 10 a.m. doesn't really mean that you're in the Agile mode.
 With business analysts or other business folks it's even worse.
 Most of them haven't heard the buzzwords Scrum or Agile.
 Therefore, it's not surprising that so many people undervalue specifying unambiguously what the system is supposed to do.
 Instead, we are given 200 pages Microsoft Word documents that, after a short while, become a maintenance nightmare and complete mess to read and understand.